Workplace Safety Tips - increasing personal safety in the workplace by reducing the risk of bank & store robberies.

 Two gunmen bound both employees at a Hoboken NJ video store and demanded the combination to the safe.
 The first employee thought he was being clever by giving them a false code, which, of course, didn't work – so the robbers began kicking him.
 The other employee then gave them the true code.

-The National Institute for Occupational Safety and Health (NIOSH) recommends improving workplace safety by:
+The National Institute for Occupational Safety and Health (NIOSH - see link below) recommends improving workplace safety by:

 • Using locked drop safes, carrying small amounts of cash and posting signs that limited cash is available.